sw2486-hub/Interactive-Lab-Hub/Lab 2/README.md

 Do take advantage of having done the previous iteration to refine and simplify your design.

 ** Insert any updates ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf))!, storyboards for your ideas **
+### Final Design: Virtual Cat Clock

+After testing our barebones prototype, we expanded the idea into a complete **Virtual Cat Clock**.
+Instead of using a traditional clock that only displays numbers, our design represents the passage of time through a virtual cat's daily routine.

+The main idea is that the cat changes its activity as time passes.
+Throughout the day, the cat sleeps, eats, plays, and waits for the user.
+This makes checking the clock feel more like taking care of a virtual pet rather than simply reading the time.

+We kept the interaction simple by using the two physical buttons on the MiniPiTFT:

+- **Button A – Switch Screen:** Switches between the main Cat Clock screen and the Cat Daily Routine screen.
+- **Button B – Interact:** Allows the user to respond to the cat, such as feeding the cat or playing with it.

+The current time is also displayed at the top of the Cat Clock screen so that the prototype still works as a clock while the cat provides a more playful representation of time.

+### Final Interaction Flow

+Our final prototype follows a simplified version of the cat's daily routine:

+**Sleep → Meal → Play → Waiting → Meal → Play → Waiting → Meal → Sleep**

+#### 1. Sleep

+The cat begins in the **Sleep** state.
+Its eyes are closed and "Zzz" appears next to the cat.

+The screen displays:

+**"Sleeping..."**

+In our demo version, the sleep state automatically moves to the next state after a few seconds.
+This allows us to demonstrate an entire day without waiting for the actual real-world schedule.

+#### 2. Meal

+After sleeping, the cat enters the **Meal** state.

+The screen displays:

+**"Time to eat!"**

+The user can press **Button B** to feed the cat.

+After the user presses the button, the cat responds with:

+**"Yummy!
+Thank you!"**

+This provides immediate feedback so the user knows that the interaction was successfully received.
+The clock then moves to the Play state.

+#### 3. Play

+After eating, the cat wants to play.

+The screen displays:

+**"Let's play!"**

+The user can press **Button B** again to interact with the cat.

+After the button is pressed, the cat responds with:

+**"That was fun!"**

+The clock then moves to the Waiting state.

+#### 4. Waiting

+During the **Waiting** state, the cat is waiting while the user is busy with other activities.

+The screen displays:

+**"Waiting..."**

+This represents longer periods of the day when the user may be at school, working, or away from the cat.
+For the demonstration, this state automatically moves forward after a few seconds.

+#### 5. Repeating the Daily Routine

+The Meal, Play, and Waiting states appear multiple times to represent different parts of the cat's day.

+The complete demo sequence is:

+**Sleep → Meal → Play → Waiting → Meal → Play → Waiting → Meal → Sleep**

+For example, the different meal states can represent the cat eating in the morning, evening, and before bedtime.

+After the final meal, the cat returns to the Sleep state, completing one full daily cycle.

+### Daily Routine Screen

+We also added a second screen to make the relationship between the cat's activities and time easier to understand.

+At any point, the user can press **Button A** to switch from the Cat Clock to the **Cat Daily Routine** screen.

+The routine screen shows examples of the cat's schedule:

+- **8:00 AM – Meal**
+- **Morning – Play**
+- **Daytime – Sleep / Wait**
+- **5:30 PM – Meal**
+- **11:30 PM – Meal + Sleep**

+Pressing **Button A** again returns the user to the main Cat Clock screen.

+This second screen connects the abstract cat states with a more recognizable daily schedule while still keeping the main clock interface simple.

+### From Barebones Prototype to Final PiClock

+Our barebones prototype only tested one small part of the idea:

+**Time to eat → Press Button B → Yummy!
+Thank you! → Let's play!**

+This helped us confirm that we could successfully connect the physical button input with changes on the MiniPiTFT display.

+For the final version, we expanded this interaction by adding:

+- Multiple cat states
+- A complete daily routine
+- Feeding interaction
+- Playing interaction
+- Automatic state transitions
+- Different visual expressions for the cat
+- A second Daily Routine screen
+- Button A for screen switching
+- Button B for interacting with the cat
+- A real-time clock display

+This iteration allowed us to move from one simple interaction to a more complete interactive clock experience.

+### Demo Mode

+For the final prototype, we use an accelerated **demo mode**.
+Sleep and Waiting states last only a few seconds instead of several hours.

+This does not represent the actual length of those activities.
+It is used so that the complete interaction flow can be demonstrated in a short video without waiting for an entire day.

+The Daily Routine screen shows how these states would correspond to different times in a real implementation.

 \*\*\***Put a copy of your code in your Lab 2 Github repo.**\*\*\*

+### Final Code

+The final version of our Virtual Cat Clock is implemented in:

+`cat_clock_2.py`

+The earlier barebones version is kept separately in:

+`cat_clock_1.py`

+Keeping both versions allows us to show how the project developed from a simple interaction into the complete PiClock.

 \*\*\***Take a video of your PiClock.**\*\*\*

 As always, make sure you document contributions and ideas from others (and AI) explicitly in your writeup.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 Make sure the page for the group turn in is linked to your personal Interactive Lab Hub page.

+### Contributions and Use of AI

+We developed the Virtual Cat Clock concept, daily routine, interaction flow, storyboard, and physical interaction design as a group.
+We tested the prototype on the Raspberry Pi and iterated on the design based on our testing and feedback.

+AI was used to help us translate the interaction design into Python code, organize the different cat states, troubleshoot parts of the implementation, and improve the documentation.
+We made the design decisions, tested the code on the Raspberry Pi, and refined the prototype based on the actual behavior of the device.